jagregory/abrash-zen-of-asm/src/chapter-07.md

 However, the latter, register-only version is faster, because it moves 2 bytes out of the loop.

 There are many circumstances in which we can substitute register-only instructions for instructions that use immediate operands *without* adding any extra instructions.
 The commonest of these cases involve testing for zero.
-There's almost never a need to compare a register to zero; instead, we can simply `and` or `or` the register with itself and check the resulting flags.
+There's almost never a need to compare a register to zero; instead, we can simply `and`{.nasm} or `or`{.nasm} the register with itself and check the resulting flags.
 We'll discuss ways to handle zero in the next two chapters, and we'll see similar cases in which immediate operands can be eliminated throughout *The Zen of Assembly Language*.

 By the way, you should be aware that you can use an immediate operand even when the other operand is a memory variable rather than a register.
-For example, `add [MemVar],16` is a valid instruction, as is `mov [MemVar],52`.
+For example, `add [MemVar],16`{.nasm} is a valid instruction, as is `mov [MemVar],52`{.nasm}.
 As I mentioned earlier, we're better off performing single operations directly to memory than we are loading from memory into a register, operating on the register, and storing the result back to memory.
 However, we're generally better off working with a register when multiple operations are involved.

 Ideally, we'd load a memory value into a register, perform multiple operations on it there, store the result back to memory... and then have some additional use for the value left in the register, thereby getting double use out of our memory accesses.
 For example, suppose that we want to perform the equivalent of the C statement: